Monday, June 30, 2008

 Manifestations of the Spirit vs.Spiritual Gifting

 How are we to understand the concept of spiritual giftedness given the complex descriptions of them throughout the New Testament?
 Peter speaks of them once, Paul four times, none of what is said in one place overlays what is said in the other places neatly.
-Confusing!
-Perhaps, but I think we can clear things up, so let's take a deeper look.
+Confusing, perhaps, but I think we can clear things up a bit, so let's take a deeper look.

 What is a spiritual gift in the first place?
-In a nutshell, spiritual gifts are resident abilities granted by God to the born-again, which are different from person to person so that every believer is needed by every other believer in the body of Christ.
-They can be looked at from different angles and thereby appear quite distinct, which explains why Peter and Paul were able to present them so differently every time they mentioned them.
+In a nutshell, spiritual gifts are resident abilities granted by God to the born-again, which are different from person to person so that every need of service is covered and every believer is needed by every other believer in the body of Christ.
+These gifts can be looked at from different angles and thereby appear quite distinct even when referring to the same thing, which explains why Peter and Paul were able to present them so differently every time they mentioned them.

 Peter saw them in their most fundamental nature.
-According to that angle, spiritual gifts (charisma) either result in someone speaking or someone providing some non-verbal service.
-That's a helpful division because it means the preacher isn't the only one used by God in the church.
+According to that angle, spiritual gifts (χάρισμα) either result in someone speaking or someone providing some non-verbal service.
+That's a helpful division because it means the preacher isn't the only one gifted or used by God in the church.
 He's not even the only one who speaks!
-Peter specifically states that each one (so EVERYONE) in the church is gifted by God as either a server or a speaker.
+Peter specifically states that each one (ἕκαστος) or everyone, in the church is gifted by God as either a server or a speaker.

 Paul saw things a bit more layered.
-According to that angle, the results of being "inspirited" (pneumatikōn) by the Lord can be seen in three different facets of functional inspiration.
-On one hand, these are expressions of grace (charismaton); on another, they are utilities, or services rendered (diakonon); and lastly, they are the spiritual influence, or energy, that produces the outcomes (energematon).
-Regardless, they were all inspired by God in EVERYONE (just as Peter asserted), and each of them have the privilege of manifesting the Holy Spirit (vs. 7-11).
+According to that angle, the results of being "inspirited" (πνευματικῶν) by the Lord can be seen in three different facets of functional inspiration.
+On one hand, these are expressions of grace (χαρισμάτων); on another, they are utilities, or services rendered (διακονιῶν); and lastly, they are the spiritual influence, or energy, that produces the intended outcomes (ἐνεργημάτων).
+Regardless, they were all inspired by God in everyone (πᾶσιν), and each of them have been given the manifestation (φανέρωσις) the Holy Spirit.

 Gifts are taken to the self and possessed.
-They remain over time, though they may develop (hopefully anyhow) but they are without repentance from God's perspective.
+They remain with the possessor over time, though they may go through a developmental process over that time.
+They are without repentance from God's perspective and so cannot be lost.
 Gifts are the body part a believer is.
 Every Christian is gifted by God with some resident ability or abilities that make that believer of indispensable utility to the body of Christ.
 Giftedness is just part of the nature of being born of the Spirit.

 Manifestations flash on and then dissipate.
-Like a neon sign announcing the Spirit is open for business, they flash off when that business is done.
+Like a neon sign announcing the Spirit is open for business, they turn off when that business is done.
 They may or may not be indicative of that person's resident giftedness, they may or may not be something that recurs.
-They are the privilege, one or all of them, of any who are born of the Spirit and so are gifted.
+They are the privilege, one or all of them, of any who are born of the Spirit and so are gifted in the body.

 You get the picture-- all the tradesmen use the same basic tools despite the differences in what they do.
 I liken this tool "interchangeability" to the manifestations of the Spirit.
 It is the task at hand, as determined by the Holy Spirit, that decides which tools get used and how.
 No tradesman uses only a hammer, nor is one sentenced to use only a saw, just because he or she used one once, or even because he or she happens to be a carpenter.